oduameh/node-course/docs/Instructions/firewall-logging.md

 ## Logging and monitoring

-The next thing we need to do is to turn on some logging and monitoring for our node.
+Enable logging and monitoring for the node.

-`cardano-node` comes with the ability to produce **Prometheus** metrics by default.
+`cardano-node` has the ability to produce **Prometheus** metrics by default.

 :::info

-**Prometheus** is an open-source monitoring system
+**Prometheus** is an open-source monitoring system.

 :::

-To allow a **Prometheus** server to scrape data from our node, we need to make an adjustment to our node configuration file.
+Adjust the node configuration file to allow a **Prometheus** server to scrape data from the node:

 ```
 nano /home/n(x)/preview/config/config.json
 ```

-Find the `"hasPrometheus"` line and change the IP from the localhost `127.0.0.1` to listening `0.0.0.0`
+Find the `"hasPrometheus"` line and change the IP from localhost `127.0.0.1` to listening `0.0.0.0`:

 ```
   "hasPrometheus": [